March 25, 2020

-Before we dive in, it’s important to understand that all the platforms on this list are ‘self-hosted’ CMSs.
-They’re all free to use, in other words, but you’ll need to procure your own hosting.
+Before we dive in, it’s important to understand that all the platforms on this list are self-hosted CMS.
+They’re all free to use, therefore you’ll need to procure your own hosting.

-Here is a list of the best blogging platforms for 2019 based on popularity, features and ease of use:
+Here is a list of the best blogging platforms for 2020 based on popularity, features, and ease of use:

 What sets WordPress apart is its ease of use and extendability.
 These days, most blog hosting providers enable you to set up your WordPress site with just a few clicks.
 Then, you can easily find themes and plugins to help you implement almost any feature you might imagine:

 Apart from its massive library of add-ons, WordPress has the advantage of a thriving community.
 If you run into any issues with the platform, finding tutorials or any other kind of help is simple.
 To sum up, WordPress is a safe choice that provides you with unlimited potential for growth, even if you’re entirely new to blogging.
 Let’s check out the pros and cons.

 When people debate over the best CMS, Joomla! is one of the names that tend to show up right alongside WordPress.
 These platforms share a lot in common.
 For instance, they’re both open-source and provide amazing extendability.

 Having said that, Joomla! offers its own unique experience.
 Out of the box, it gives you a broader range of settings to work with than WordPress does, which you can see with a peek at its dashboard:

 While having more settings to play with is useful, it also means that the learning curve with this platform is a bit steeper.
 On the plus side, Joomla! makes your website very easy to maintain.
 In our experience, it’s not common to run into issues after you update Joomla! or any of its extensions.